Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 8.5 miles/13.7km

-Did you know Queen Margaret established a ferry for pilgrims travelling to St Andrews, giving North and South Queensferry their names.
+Long before the bridge was constructed Queen Margaret established a ferry for pilgrims travelling to St Andrews, giving North and South Queensferry and the newest bridge here their names.

 Dunfermline to Lochore Meadows